-In recent years the health care literature has been replete with studies documenting the all too frequent occurrence of clinical errors in hospital and office based medical practice.
-While it was common practice in the past to cover up such mistakes, today it is widely accepted that patients should be informed when errors occur.
+Health care literature is replete with studies documenting the occurrence of clinical errors in hospital and office based medical practice.
+It is widely accepted that patients should be informed when errors occur.
 Standards promulgated by the Joint Commission make this an explicit requirement in the hospital setting.
 The question physicians must ask today is not whether to disclose a clinical mistake, but how to share the information.
 Many physicians are not familiar with the results of coordinated efforts by some health care organizations to institutionalize the disclosure of medical mistakes.
-By and large, these efforts have been quite positive in helping patients come to grips with the clinical consequences of a clinical error, aiding physicians who may be plagued by guilt following the occurrence of a clinical ‘mishap’, and in ameliorating liability costs.
-While many doctors fear that such disclosures will result in ruinous lawsuits, a number of the studies listed below suggest otherwise.
+By and large, these efforts have been quite positive in helping patients come to grips with the clinical consequences of a clinical error, aiding physicians who may be plagued by guilt following the occurrence of an error and in ameliorating liability costs.
 A number of organizations, such as Sorry Works! (described below) have been created to assist physicians to communicate effectively with patients under the emotionally laden circumstances of a clinical error.

 The Bibliography and Resource List which follows is meant to provide the busy clinician a reference point for learning more about approaches to disclosing medical mistakes.
 The articles and resources below are best explored before an unfortunate circumstance makes the need compelling.
 However, they will also be useful for those reaching out for ‘just-in-time’ knowledge.
 This resource listing is meant to be a useful, but not an exhaustive, guide to the literature on this subject and there is little doubt that additional resources will constantly be appearing.